Astribus/Astribus/README.md

-- 👋 Hi, I’m @Astribus
+- 👋 Hi, I’m Yue Chen
 - 👀 I’m interested in ...
-Data Science
+Artificial Intelligence
+- 📚 I'm going to be attending Carnegie Mellon University majoring in Statistics & Machine Learning
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-Projects of any kind relating to AI/Tech innovation
+AI/Tech and startups
 - 📫 How to reach me ...
-My Gmail vocal011108@gmail.com
+My Gmail is vocal011108@gmail.com
 - 😄 Pronouns: ... he/him